saulfrancisco-ruizacevedo/simple_linear_regression/readme.md

 This project demonstrates how to predict housing prices based on the size of the house using a technique called **linear regression**.
 The code is written in Python 3 and uses libraries like NumPy and Matplotlib to perform calculations and visualize the results.

+This repository contains two Python scripts implementing simple linear regression using gradient descent:

+### 1\. `simple_linear_regression.py`

+This script includes a comprehensive implementation of simple linear regression.
+Key features include:

+-   **Cost Computation**: It contains a function called `compute_cost`, which calculates and stores the cost history of the model during training.
+This function helps track how the cost evolves over iterations, providing insights into the convergence of the gradient descent algorithm.
+-   **Performance Metrics**: The script calculates various performance metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+These metrics help evaluate the effectiveness of the regression model.
+-   **Data Visualization**: Using `matplotlib`, the script visualizes the training data points and the regression line.
+This graphical representation allows for a better understanding of how well the model fits the data.

+### 2\. `simple_linear_regression_2.py`

+This script offers a simplified implementation of simple linear regression.
+Key aspects include:

+-   **Linear Regression**: It focuses solely on performing linear regression using gradient descent without additional functionalities.
+-   **Console Output**: The results, including the learned parameters (slope and intercept), are printed to the console, providing immediate feedback on the model's performance.

 ## Table of Contents
 - [How It Works](#how-it-works)
 - [Requirements](#requirements)